 In this competitive era of social media marketing, having a tool to schedule Twitter posts in your marketing tool stack is more of a necessity than a mere option.

-You are reaching your audience at the right time, getting more engagement, and having more productivity.
+By automating tweets, you are reaching your audience at the right time, getting more engagement, and achieving more productivity.

 What more could you ask?